janpetzold/az305-learning/README.md

 In AKS the Contributor role can change roles and bindings.

+Oracle WebLogic apps can be hosted in AKS.

 Azure Functions default timeout is 300 seconds (5 minutes) for Consumption Plan functions, and 30 minutes for any other plan.
 Azure Functions Premium tier has these features:

 - perpetually warm instances to avoid any cold start